Introducing Bolt 2.0 – Delivering proven accuracy with UI enhancements for MIS procedures. Product Details

 Can I pre-plan the placement?

-The bolt system is designed so the surgeon can quickly plan intraoperatively to accommodate any changes or variances that occur during the procedure.
+The Bolt system is designed so the surgeon can quickly plan intraoperatively to accommodate any changes or variances that occur during the procedure.

 Patient